 - Read Only access allows the person to view the subaward, but not edit it.

 - Read/Write access allows the person to edit the subaward.

 Note: Only subawards for which you have read/write access will appear on your tasklist.
 You can search for and then view any subaward for which you have read-only access.

 Add a User

-To add a person, start by selecting the Add Another User link.
+To add a person, select the Add Another User link.
 The Personnel Chooser dialog will display.
 Use it to search for and select the desired person.
 The Manage Access page will refresh and display the added person.